johnvandeweghe/johnvandeweghe.github.io/README.md

 ## About Me
-- Over 8 years of software engineering experience.
+- 9+ years of software engineering experience.
-- A wide breadth of experience across architecture, technical leadership, development, devops, security, and testing.
+- Experience with architecture, tech leadership, development, devops, and security.
-- Enthusiastic, and eager to continually improve and gain new knowledge.
+- Enthusiastic; committed to continuous improvement and gaining new knowledge.

+**Clouds:** Amazon Web Services, Google Cloud Platform, Microsoft Azure

-**Languages:** PHP 7 (Symfony/etc), Typescript/JS (browser/NodeJS), Java, Python, HTML/CSS
+**Languages:** PHP 7/8, Typescript/JS (browser/NodeJS), Java, Python, Golang, HTML/CSS, Bash

-**Tech:** AWS/GCP, Linux, REST/GraphQL APIs, messaging/queuing (SQS/SNS, PubSub, etc),   Redis, memcached, docker, MySQL/Postgres, NoSQL, nginx/Apache
+**Tech:** Linux (Ubuntu/CentOS/Alpine), REST/GraphQL APIs, messaging/queuing (SQS/SNS, PubSub, etc), Redis, memcached, docker, container orchestration (kubernetes, ECS), MySQL/Postgres, NoSQL, nginx/Apache

+**Logging/Monitoring:** Prometheus, Grafana, CloudWatch, Kibana/ES, New Relic, fluentd, Datadog

+**CI/CD:** GitHub Actions, CircleCI, Travis CI, Bitbucket Pipelines, Jenkins, Atlantis

-**Tools:** git, Ansible, Terraform, Kubernetes, Jenkins, CircleCI/Travis/Bitbucket Pipelines
+**Tools:** git, Ansible, Terraform, Helm

 ## Professional Experience
+**Senior Operations Engineer** at RallyHealth (UHG) - *Aug 2021 - Present*

-**Senior Site Reliability Engineer** at SilverCloud Health - *Nov 2020 - Present*
+**Senior Site Reliability Engineer** at SilverCloud Health - *Nov 2020 - August 2021*
+- Defined standards for the engineering team at large as the first platform hire.
+- Migrated the engineering and product teams to git from mercurial; managing training, providing one-on-one assistance, and then performing the technical migration.
+- Established a culture of pull requests and code review for software and infra changes.
+- Containerized the core monolithic application and made their first microservice possible, deployed to both EKS and AKS through GitHub Actions CI/CD pipelines.
+- Managed platform migration from bespoke provider to both AWS to Azure.
+- Changed process from manual infrastructure to infrastructure as code with Terraform.

 **Senior Software Engineer** at PinkLion AI - *Feb 2020 - Mar 2020*

-At PinkLion AI I architected, built, and tested a data pipeline leveraging messaging architecture with FaaSs.
-It was deployed using Terraform to move millions of documents through an AI pipeline in minutes, backing up all stages of the pipeline into a data warehouse.
-The pipeline piped the data into a RESTful API deployed to a Kubernetes cluster I deployed with Terraform.
+- Architected and built a data pipeline leveraging messaging architecture with FaaSs.
+- Pipeline functions and data stores were deployed using Terraform and were highly scalable - moved millions of documents through an AI pipeline in minutes
+- The pipeline piped the data into a RESTful API deployed to a Kubernetes cluster I also deployed with Terraform on GCP.

 **Senior Software Engineer** at Kipsu Inc. - *Feb 2014 - Jan 2020*

-- Mentored engineers and guided leadership on development, devops, design, and security; presented stack, devops, and security topics to team to spread knowledge.
+- Leveraged Ansible to deploy infra and configure applications to our AWS cloud.
+- Migrated workloads to AWS from a legacy hosting provider.
+- Responded to incidents, triaged downtime, and monitored systems using CloudWatch.
+- Set up log streaming to ElasticSearch/Kibana to gain deeper application insights.
-- I designed a set of messaging architecture microservices that replaced core functionality.
+- I designed a set of microservices that replaced core messaging functionality and deployed to ECS with Fargate using Ansible.
-- Designed and built major core systems, leading development on many backend systems.
-- Maintained core systems, including through major language level changes across all parts of the software lifecycle; pushed for continuous improvement at all times.
-- Four separate times I lowered the primary DB utilization by 50% through redesigns, code improvements, and caching.
+- Four separate times I lowered the primary DB utilization by 50% through system profiling, targeted refactoring, code improvements, and caching mechanism.
-- Started the security working group to focus efforts to help the growing organization stay secure.
-I discovered and reported code vulnerabilities, including many of a critical level.
-I designed the system used to rank and report vulnerabilities.
+- Started the security working group to help the growing organization stay secure.
+I discovered and reported code vulnerabilities, including many of a critical - level.
+I designed the system used to rank, report and resolve vulnerabilities by impact.
+- Mentored engineers and guided leadership on development, devops, design, and security; presented stack, devops, and security topics to the team to spread knowledge.
+- Designed, built, deployed and monitored major core systems, leading development on many backend systems.
+- Maintained core systems, including major language level changes across all parts of the software lifecycle; pushed for continuous improvement at all times.

 **Freelance Web Developer** - *Mar 2012 - Jan 2014*

-- Web development for a variety of domestic and international clients.
-- Projects varied from changes to ISP billing systems to building out an interactive previewing feature for a printing service, to scraping thousands of retail supplier data records for a retailer
+- Projects varied from changes to ISP billing systems to deploying and administering linux servers, to scraping thousands of retail supplier data records for a retailer

 **B.S.
 Computer Science** / Metropolitan State University - *2017*